Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: Applications of KGPLMs

-Question answering systems need to choose the correct answers for the given questions, which must be able to access relevant knowledge and reason over it.
-In recent years, although PLMs have made remarkable achievements on many question answering tasks, they do not empirically perform well on structured reasoning.
+\textbf{Question Answering.} Question answering systems need to choose the correct answers for the given questions, which must be able to access relevant knowledge and reason over it.
+Although PLMs have made remarkable achievements on many question answering tasks \cite{8525315}, they do not empirically perform well on structured reasoning.
 On the other hand, KGs are more suitable for structured reasoning and enable explainable predictions.
 Therefore, a few studies have proposed integrating PLMs with KGs to conduct structured reasoning and enable explainable predictions.
-Some methods incorporate the knowledge from KGs into PLMs while training them, such as QA-GNN \cite{QA-GNN} and WKLM \cite{WKLM}.
-Another line of research use KGs to augment PLMs during answer inference.
+Some methods incorporate KGs into PLMs while training them, such as QA-GNN \cite{QA-GNN} and WKLM \cite{WKLM}.
+Another line of research uses KGs to augment PLMs during answer inference.
 OreoLM \cite{OreoLM}, for example, incorporates a novel knowledge interaction layer into PLMs that interact with a differentiable knowledge graph reasoning module for collaborative reasoning.
 Here, PLMs guide KGs in walking towards desired answers while retrieved knowledge enhances PLMs.
-Experiments on commonly-used question answering datasets like TriviaQA \cite{TriviaQA}, searchQA \cite{searchQA}, and Web Questions \cite{berant-etal-2013-semantic} illustrate that KGPLMs outperform traditional PLMs after KG incorporation.
+Experiments on common benchmarks illustrate that KGPLMs outperform traditional PLMs after KG incorporation.